 Throughout the book, James also cautions his readers about wealth.
 In 1:9-11, by comparing a rich man to a wild flower that has no sooner bloomed than withered in the field, he reminds us that worldly riches are ultimately fleeting.
-Later, in James 4:13-17, he warns against the pride and boasting that often erupts from the fount of worldly success: “Now, listen, you who say, ‘Today or tomorrow, we will go to this or that city, spend a year there, carry on business and make money.’
-Why, you do not even know what will happen tomorrow.
+Later, in James 4:13-14, he warns against the pride and boasting that often erupts from the fount of worldly success: “Come now, you who say, ‘Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit’ –yet you do not know what tomorrow will bring.
 What is your life?”

+But we know that wealth in and of itself is not sinful: Jesus himself calls Zacchaeus, a wealthy tax collector, ‘son of Abraham’ in Luke 19:9.
+In 1:10, James calls rich believers “to take pride in his low position.”
 But lest we think James is calling Christians to avoid wealth entirely, to take up a vow of poverty, he gives some positive examples of how to handle money appropriately, namely by using it to bless others, instead of hoarding it for ourselves.
-“Religion,” it says in James 1:27, “that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”
+“Religion,” it says in James 1:27, that God our Father will “visit orphans and widows in their affliction, and to keep oneself unstained from the world.”
 Because we have been so richly blessed in Christ, we are called, and freed, to use the wealth that we do have to bless others.

 Application

 So, what does wisdom look like in the Kingdom of God?
 Well, the life of wisdom, according to the book of James, is a life lived in submission to God, a life of faith evidenced by works.
+Hopefully, as we’ve covered topics like applying the law to our lives, faithful submission, practical obedience, careful speech, and compassionate wealth love, you’ve been encouraged and challenged in different areas of your life.
+I wonder, which of these is the hardest for you?

-As such, we would be remiss in a class on James, one of the most practical books in the New Testament, to conclude without taking a few moments to apply some of what we’ve learned this morning to our lives.
-We could come up with dozens, but here are three applications I’d like to leave us with:
+Let’s conclude with a few more points of application..
+We could come up with dozens, but here are three I’d like to leave us with:

 1. Pursue true wisdom

 If you are tempted, as I often am, to look to this world for wisdom as opposed to God’s word, let James be both a warning and an encouragement to you.
 The wisdom that leads to a blessed life comes only from God and his Word.
 Let God’s Word be the roadmap for your life.
-“Humble yourself,” as James commands, “and he will lift you up.”
+“Humble yourself,” as James commands, “and he will exalt you.”

 2. Examine your relationships